giTorto/extraCTU-plugin/README.md

-ExtractionContactsAndUrls_pluginRefine
+(pluginRefine) Extraction E-mails, Telephone numbers and Urls
 ======================================

-This refine plugin allows the user to extract e-mails,urls and telephone numbers from a column in OpenRefine
+This refine plugin allows the user to extract e-mails, urls and telephone numbers from a column in OpenRefine

-write ant build in the root folder of the extension Run OpenRefine

 ##Installation
 0. Compile the source code using ant build in the extension/plugin folder
-0. Start or re-start OpenRefine
+0. Follow the steps at https://github.com/OpenRefine/OpenRefine/wiki/Installing-Extensions

 ## Usage
 0. Open or create a project